Contextual Inversion

 Working with Hughes Planning and Squires Young Landscape Architects, these proposals had been scrutinised by and ultimately fully endorsed by The Design Review Panel.

+We’re grateful to officers at Chichester D.C. who had recommended the scheme for approval only to be refused at committee.
 A subsequent Appeal hearing led to a decision which fully supported every aspect of the design except for some additional detail being required regarding nitrate neutrality.
 The subsequent resubmission now enabled CDC to delegate the approval.